jeffqchen/10DIN2VGA/README.md

 ### S-Video/Composite Video Adapter Configuration

-When configured to adapter mode, you can use the widely available VGA to S-Video/CVBS adapter to output the aformentioned video format.
+When configured to adapter mode, you can use the widely available and cheap VGA to S-Video/CVBS adapter from Amazon to output the aformentioned video format.

 <img src="./Pics/yc-c_adapter.jpg" width=600px>